 Our analysis and modeling can help provide advice to managers on when to optimally open the fishery for ocean shrimp, accounting for variability in growth across years and across the population’s spatial range.
 Decision-makers are best prepared to account for this heterogeneity if they have information on the size of the shrimp recruiting to the fishery in a given year (e.g., from a test fishery), and a proxy for how high they expect fishing mortality to be relative to past years (based on factors such as shrimp prices, fuel costs, fishery CPUE, etc.).
 In years with small shrimp, managers can optimize revenue-per-recruit by delaying opening until June in northern areas and in southern areas if proxies indicate fishing mortality will be average to high.
 If fishing mortality is expected to be low, revenue-per-recruit in southern areas is slightly higher if the fishery is opened in April, but the benefits are small and may not warrant the additional administrative complexity.
 In years with average size shrimp, the April 1 opening produced either optimal revenue-per-recruit or similar revenue-per-recruit to other opening dates for state areas 12-29 across all fishing mortality rates.
 There is a clear benefit to delaying the opening to June in the most northerly areas 30 and 32, if fishing mortality is expected to be high.
 In contrast, there may be a slight benefit to opening in April if fishing mortality is expected to be low or average, but the differences in revenue-per-recruit are small across opening dates.
 Finally, in years with large shrimp, the early April 1 opening date is generally a good option across all state areas.
 Notably, we did not find support for intermediate opening dates between April 1 and June 1.

 There would be benefit to being able to predict whether size-at-recruitment is likely to large, average or small.
 However, we did not identify any density-dependent or density-independent covariates of size-at-recruitment that improved model predictions and could promote seasonal forecasting and assist with management decisions on when to open the fishery.
 There are several possible explanations for this result, and they are not mutually exclusive.
 First, growth could respond non-linearly to drivers, or the effects of drivers may only arise when accounting for interactions among them.
 Machine learning methods such as boosted regression trees (De’ath 2007; Elith et al. 2008) would be better-suited to infer these types of effects, but require larger datasets than were available and are not well-suited to mechanistic models such as the one we fit (Ward et al. In review).
-Second, we may not have selected the correct divers to test.
+Second, we may not have selected the correct drivers to test.
 Identifying appropriate oceanographic drivers of marine population dynamics is notoriously difficult (Myers 1998; Brooks and Deroba 2015; Haltuch et al. 2019).
 Finally, growth could be a truly stochastic and unpredictable process.

 4.3 Caveats and future work